bcgov/data-publication/pages/dps_bcdc_w_resource_mgmt_ui.md

 1. Click the **Add Resource** button on the toolbar at the record level.
 1. Fill out all the required fields for each resource type as described below as noted in the [field section](https://bcgov.github.io/data-publication/pages/dps_bcdc_w_resource_mgmt_ui.html#resource-type-specific-fields).

++ Only files less than 150MB in size can be uploaded to the Catalogue file store.

 [RETURN TO TOP][1]

 ## EDIT A RESOURCE